-It emerged from the informants that the terrestrial wetlands provide services to the inhabitants as they use the water sources for laundry; they get fish for nutrients; and they use water for temperature regulation and for household consumption.
-The continued existence of terrestrial wetlands is dependent on human protection and, reciprocally, humans rely on the wetlands for survival.
-Apart from wetlands absorbing carbon dioxide from humans and humans absorbing oxygen from the wetlands, the two are inextricably linked in many other ways.
+It emerged from the informants that the terrestrial wetlands provide services to the inhabitants as they use the water sources for laundry; they get fish for nutrients, temperature regulation and water for household consumption.
+Equally, terrestrial wetlands rely heavily on human protection and humans rely on the wetlands for survival.
+Apart from wetlands absorbing carbon dioxide from humans and humans absorbing oxygen from the wetlands, the relationship between the two is inextricably linked.

-With respect to other terrestrial wetlands, the informants stated that the movement of reeds signifies the presence of the Ekongoro.
+At other terrestrial wetlands, the informants stated that the movement of reeds signifies the presence of the Ekongoro.
 The laundry is only done in designated areas where Ekongoro does not attack anyone.
-There thus seems to be a symbiotic relationship between humans and this 'enigmatic' Sindano, Utete & Ilukena, Environmental protection using indigenous knowledge (IK) methods and skills for sustainability: A case study in the Kavango East and West regions, pp. 104-117

-Ekongoro.
-As long as local inhabitants do not go where the reeds are they will remain safe (see Picture 3 as illustration).
+It can be argued that there seems to be a symbiotic relationship between humans and this 'enigma' Ekongoro.
+As long as local inhabitants as illustrated in the picture do not go where the reeds, are they will remain safe.